MaherKaram/snake-royale/README.md

 3. The server validates and stores the requested direction.
 4. The authoritative game loop advances the simulation.
 5. The resulting game state is serialized.
-6. The server broadcasts the new state to both players and all spectators.
+6. The server broadcasts the new state to both players and spectators.
 7. Each client renders the state locally.

-This prevents individual clients from independently deciding the outcome of the simulation.
+This keeps every connected client synchronized around a single source of truth.

 ---